fdoebbelin/Wissen/Obsidian/Help/Getting started/Update Obsidian.md

 ## Troubleshooting

 Some features may depend on a more recent installer version.
-If you experience issues with a recently added feature, consider [[Download and install Obsidian|reinstalling Obsidian]] to update the installer version.
+If you experience issues with a recently added feature, consider [reinstalling Obsidian](Download%20and%20install%20Obsidian.md) to update the installer version.